 The Sole Issue Manager, Lead Underwriter and Sole Bookrunner shall receive from the Company a fee equivalent to [3.16]% of the gross proceeds of the Offer, inclusive of the amounts to be paid to the PSE Trading Participants.
 The underwriting fees shall be withheld by the Sole Issue Manager, Lead Underwriter and Sole Bookrunner from the proceeds of the Offer.
 PSE Trading Participants who take up Offer Shares shall be entitled to a selling fee of 1% of the Offer Shares taken up and purchased by the relevant PSE Trading Participant.
-The selling fee, less a withholding tax of 10%, will be paid by the Company to the PSE Trading Participants within ten (10) Banking Days of the Listing Date.
+The selling fee, less the applicable withholding tax, will be paid by the Company through the Receiving Agent to the PSE Trading Participants within ten (10) Banking Days of the Listing Date.